-This budget outlook is based on OSPB's economic analysis and forecast, discussed in the section titled "The Economy: Issues, Trends, and Forecast," beginning on page 4.
-Changes in the Colorado economy determine revenue to the General Fund and State Education Fund.
-In addition to revenue, changes in economic conditions impact the budget outlook through associated changes in the use of many State services, including higher education, Medicaid, and other human services.
+This budget outlook is based on OSPB's economic analysis and forecast, discussed in more detail in the section titled "The Economy: Issues, Trends, and Forecast," beginning on page 4.
+Changes in the economy determine revenue to the General Fund and State Education Fund.
+In addition to revenue, changes in economic conditions impact the budget outlook through associated changes in the use of many state services, including higher education, Medicaid, and other human services.
+In times of weaker economic conditions, the use of government services increases as incomes decline, unemployment grows, and more people seek education and training to better their job prospects.